openshift/origin/docs/proposals/image-promotion.md

 ### CLI

-* Allow to export the ImageStreamTag together with the Docker image (`oc export-image`)
+* Allow to export the ImageStreamTag together with the container image (`oc export-image`)
-* Allow to import the ImageStreamTag together with the Docker image (`oc import-image`)
+* Allow to import the ImageStreamTag together with the container image (`oc import-image`)
-  * This will import the Docker image image to the Docker registry
+  * This will import the container image image to the container image registry
   * Create ImageStream for the image that is being imported, with all annotations
   * Create ImageStreamTag for the image